miyagawa/cpanminus/README.md

 ## Zero-conf?
 How does this module get/parse/update the CPAN index?

 It scrapes the site <http://search.cpan.org/>.
 Yes, it's horrible and fragile.
+I hope (and have talked to) QA/toolchain people building a queriable CPAN DB website so I can stop scraping.

 Fetched files are unpacked in `~/.cpanm` but you can configure with `CPANMINUS_HOME` environment variable.

-## Are you on drugs?
+## Yet Another CPAN installer?
+Are you on drugs?

 Yes, I think my brain has been damaged since I looked at PyPI, gemcutter, pip and rip.
+They're quite nice.

 ## Where does this install modules to?